DonnaYoung.org

 "The coat on the chair is mine."

 An activity to learn prepositions is playing preposition bingo.
 This game was devised by the author of the Easy Grammar series.
-There are additional printable bingo cards on this web-site on the Preposition Bingo page.
-Another activity that my children and I would do is to make up prepositional phrases.
-Using the list of prepositions or our memory, we would make up phrases for the words such as:
+There are additional printable bingo cards on this web-site on the Preposition Bingo page and at Fancy Preposition Bingo.

 after the fall